gainhad/portfolio/src/content/about.md

 # About Me

-I recently graduated (May 2019) from the University of Michigan with a major in Economics and a Minor in Computer Science.
-During my junior and senior years in college, and the summers in between, I worked in the office of Governor Snyder, first as an unpaid intern (ouch) and then as paid part-time staff.
+I recently graduated (May 2019) from the University of Michigan with a major in Economics and a minor in Computer Science.
+During my junior and senior years in college, and the summers in between, I worked for Governor Snyder, first as an unpaid intern (ouch) and then as paid part-time staff.
 Prior to that, I spent my summers working for SpringHill Camps as a Counselor and then Area Director, and worked in video production during the school year.
 While I enjoyed my time in government, I am pursuing work as a web developer because I love to build projects that improve the lives of others, and web development is a constantly evolving field that always offers something new to learn.

 # Technologies I'm Familiar With